Maui wildfire crews continue to fight "flare-ups" in Lahaina and inland, as death toll rises to 93

 The term "flare-up" refers to any situation where the rate of spread or intensity of a wildfire accelerates suddenly.
 It is a phenomenon that does not typically last long or require significant overall changes to a given wildfire management plan, the U.S. Forest Service says.

-As firefighters worked to extinguish flare-ups in blazes that broke out last Tuesday in the historic West Maui town of Lahaina and in Maui's inland Upcountry region, three structures in Olinda and 16 structures in Kula — both in Upcountry — were destroyed, Maui County reported in a news release issued on Saturday.
+As firefighters worked to extinguish flare-ups in blazes that broke out last Tuesday in the historic West Maui town of Lahaina and in Maui's inland Upcountry region, three homes in Olinda and 16 homes in Kula — both in Upcountry — had been destroyed, Maui County said Sunday.
+Many other homes had sustained damaged, the county added.

 The Pacific Disaster Center and the Federal Emergency Management Agency previously estimated that more than 2,200 structures, the vast majority of which are believed to be residential, had been damaged or destroyed in the fires.
 Officials projected that rebuilding could cost more than $5 billion, and that 4,500 residents will need ongoing emergency shelter in the meantime.